Grimcheese/FlashCards/README.md

 ```

 # To do list - future features and ideas
+* UI Upgrade/Overhaul

+   At this stage FlashCards has a very basic UI with no colours or any thought put into making it a program easy and pleasant to use.
+When all of the main features have been implemented and work as expected work should begin on making the program look nice: use different colours, button and label placement through the app, advanced keybindings... but most important is some sort of consistent theme and layout.
+Without such the app is basically useless.

 * File selection

    FlashCards currently only supports reading from a single file that is located in the same directory as main_app.py.
 The file must be called "topic.json".
 It should be possible for the user to create their own JSON files and select them from any location they choose.

 * User input checking

    Answer checking could be included and would take simple input (eg, one or two word answers, single numbers, match single words from a sentence).
 Currently there is an entry box that allows for user input but there is no checking provided.

+* Creation of topic json files from within FlashCards

+   It should be possible for the user to create new topics and prompts from within the app rather than having to manually edit the JSON file.